 My 3-year-old son and I have enjoyed many seasons of Little Diggers.
 We have learned new things together and have had a lot of fun with the projects—one of our favorite projects was with insects.
 We got up close and personal with ants, butterflies, grasshoppers, and ladybugs.
 The instructor set up habitats in mesh containers where we could look at each group of insects with magnifying glasses and two-way viewers—the same tools real scientists use every day.

 After looking at all the insects up close, we talked about all the different body parts an insect has, and why that makes an insect an insect and not a spider or another bug (even though they have a lot of the same body parts).
 All insects have three body parts (head, thorax, and abdomen), six legs, antennae, eyes—and sometimes wings!
 We remembered what the body parts were and where they go by building our own model insect.
-It was really easy—a fun and funny way to teach our little people about the different parts.
+It was really easy—a fun and funny way to teach our kids about the different parts.

 You can build your own model insect at home, too.
 Here’s what you’ll need:

 - An egg carton—Cut into strips of three eggs-worth.
 You can get four insect bodies out of one egg carton, so you can explore and make more than one kind of insect.

 - Coffee filters—Cut these each into six pieces for wings.
 You can see how to cut them from the photo of our completed insect below.

 - Pipe cleaners—Cut these into 3-inch pieces for legs.